EbolaEmperor/Introduction-to-OT/talk.md

 Now let's introduce the idea of entropy regularization.

 Define the entropy function as the equation $(24)$.
 Then the regularized Kantorovich problem is defined by the equation $(25)$.
-It is in fact the original Kantorovich problem that added with a small entropy.
+It is in fact the original Kantorovich problem argumented with a small entropy.

 The figures show the graphs of optimal $P$s when choose different $\varepsilon$.
 The red plot is the density of original measure $\mu$ while the blue is the target.
 The cost matrix is set to be $|x_i-x_j|^2$.
 As we can see, the optimal $P$s satisfy marginal conditions.
 And it converges to the solution to original Kantorovich problrm as $\varepsilon$ being small and small.
 It can be shown that the difference between the original problem and the regularized problem is only $O(\varepsilon)$.